system-transparency/stfe/doc/claimant.md

 	2. is produced by no-one but myself
 * **Statement<sup>CHECKSUM</sup>**: signed checksum<br>
 * **Claimant<sup>CHECKSUM</sup>**: data publisher<br>
-	The data publisher is a party that wants to publish some data to an end-user.
+	The data publisher is a party that wants to publish some data.
 * **Believer<sup>CHECKSUM</sup>**: end-user<br>
-	Belief is based on seeing a valid Statement<sup>CHECKSUM</sup>.
+	The end-user is a party that wants to use some published data.
 * **Verifier<sup>CHECKSUM</sup>**: data publisher<br>
-	The data publisher tries to detect unwanted statements.
+	Only the data publisher can verify the above claims.
 * **Arbiter<sup>CHECKSUM</sup>**:<br>
     There's no official body.
 Invalidated claims would affect reputation.